24 Plant-Based Recipes - Cover

 Purple laver (often called nori) and green laver are both edible algae/seaweeds with substantial amounts of B-12.
 One study recommends eating around 4 grams (dried) of either one to meet the RDI for B-12.

 Shiitake mushrooms are the best fungi to get vitamin B-12 from.
 Other mushrooms contain B-12, but it’s usually present in an inactive form that the human body can’t use.
-To get your entire RDI of B-12 from shiitake, you’d have to eat around 50 grams a day, which is a stretch unless you love mushrooms.

 Apart from sea vegetables and mushrooms, other plant-based sources of vitamin B-12 come from fortified foods.
 This means B-12 is added in instead of being naturally present.